Hayley Erin

-Hayley Erin Feil (born July 13, 1994) is an American actress.
-She is known for her roles as Abby Newman on The Young and the Restless (2008–2010), Kiki Jerome on General Hospital (2015–2019), for which she won a Daytime Emmy Award, and Taylor Hotchkiss on Pretty Little Liars: The Perfectionists (2019).
+Hayley Erin (born July 13, 1994) is an American actress.
+She is known for her roles as Abby Newman (2008–2010) and Claire Newman (2023–present) on the CBS soap opera The Young and the Restless, and as Kiki Jerome in the ABC soap opera General Hospital (2015–2019) for which she won a Daytime Emmy Award.
+She starred as Taylor Hotchkiss in the Freeform series Pretty Little Liars: The Perfectionists (2019).

 Early life

-Hayley Erin Feil was born on July 13, 1994 in Los Angeles, California, U.S.
+Hayley Erin was born on July 13, 1994, in Los Angeles, California, U.S.

 Career

 Erin began her career in 2004 when she guest starred on an episode of Malcolm in the Middle.
 She was also seen on the FOX sketch show MADtv in eight sketches—Celebrity Quarters and a fake movie trailer for It's A Small World as Dakota Fanning.
 Erin has guest starred on The District, Emily's Reasons Why Not, Two and a Half Men, Modern Family, Austin & Ally and NCIS.

-Darcy Rose Byrnes' run as Abby Newman on both The Young and the Restless and The Bold and the Beautiful came to an end in June 2008 when Noah Newman was aged to a teenager, and Abby's character was soon to follow.
-In December 2008, it was announced that Erin had been cast to portray a teenaged version of the character.
-In March 2010, it was announced that the character had been rapidly aged again to an adult, with Marcy Rylan scheduled to join the cast.
-Erin made her final appearance on April 14, with Rylan's debut on May 18, 2010.